Money Lab is part of a company called The Ace Media Group, LLC. I registered this unoriginal company name back in 2008.

 Building a Digital Media Company

-I don’t want to strive for the middle and just be another “lifestyle business” entrepreneur.
 I want to build a company like Vox Media with eight high-quality brands in different verticals.

 The difference being a focus on smaller industries that represent consumer hobbies (like coffee brewing) or needs (like pool maintenance).
 And with a smaller team.